FIBA Women's AmeriCup

-The FIBA Women's AmeriCup (formerly FIBA Americas Championship for Women) is the Americas women's basketball championship that take place every two years between national teams of the Western Hemisphere continents.
+The FIBA Women's AmeriCup (previously known as the FIBA Americas Championship for Women) is the Americas women's basketball championship that take place every two years between national teams of the Western Hemisphere continents.
 The Women's AmeriCup is also a qualifying tournament for the FIBA Women's World Cup.

 Since FIBA organized the entire Western Hemisphere west of the Atlantic Ocean under one zone, countries from North America, Central America, the Caribbean and South America compete in this tournament.

 The competition was first held in 1989, and is played biennially.
 Brazil has the most titles in the tournament's history with six.